kevinzhuang01/srp_2025/_profiles/darrenbutler.md

   Educational Sciences; Informatics, Analytics and Information Science; Other Computer and Information Sciences; Psychology Sociology; Visualization and Human-Computer Systems; Organization
+motivation: "I want to participate in the Sustainable Research Pathways to: 1) kick off my career as a professional researcher beyond my graduate studies; 2) translate my computational and human-centered computing skills into insights and tools that support large-scale, collaborative software development.
+Iâ\x80\x99m a Ph.D. student in Humanâ\x80\x93Computer Interaction at Carnegie Mellon, building SAFER-AI, a research agenda contributing insights, frameworks, tools, and practices to help software teams turn messy communication about high-stakes AI into better software.
+Generative AI is unpredictably impacting software engineering and user experiences, requiring software practitioners (developers, designers, and data scientists) to negotiate risks when discussing software design.
+Without psychological safety â\x80\x93 the belief that critique is welcomed â\x80\x93 teams neglect risks and software quality suffers.
+I have witnessed software practitioners â\x80\x93 novice and experienced â\x80\x93 deny help and withhold knowledge when they feel unsafe due to power differences and knowledge gaps.
+As a minoritized scholar with experience in computing research, education, and practice, Iâ\x80\x99m motivated to make psychologically safe collaboration an everyday engineering practice so teams can strive for software development processes and artifacts that are reliable and respectful to developers and end users.
+I bring concrete experience delivering both insights and artifacts, combining interviews with social-network and discourse analyses of communications from student engineering teams to diagnose collaboration bottlenecks and prototype automated communication support; and conducting regression and classification analyses on over 10k+ learner records to link behavior to learning outcomes in digital learning platforms and translating those insights into dashboards to support teacher decision-making.
+Iâ\x80\x99ve also built full-stack tools that help NGO staff and teacher-training teams coordinate knowledge sharing with AI agents.
+These projects reflect my work process: co-design with practitioners and measure what matters.
+Iâ\x80\x99ll contribute practical deliverables: a conference paper, well-documented code, reports, and checklists for auditing software and team processes that improve software and research outcomes.
+Through Sustainable Research Pathways, I want to pair human-centered methods with computational competencies to support NAIRR or HPSF projects doing large-scale collaborative software development.
+  I wish to explore projects that offer me new experiences in science and engineering: understanding the needs of scientists and software engineers, and addressing those needs with better tools and practices.
+From SRP, Iâ\x80\x99m seeking mentorship and partnership: guidance from lab leads and research software engineers on integrating sociotechnical measures into AI operations and evaluation workflows; exposure to NAIRRâ\x80\x99s or HPSFâ\x80\x99s large-scale collaborative software development, compute, and datasets; and a community committed to sustaining inclusive, rigorous science.
+SRP would be an effective bridge between my PhD and a professional career in scientific research and development.
+I hope to increase the quality of research and research software through sociotechnical tools for responsible, inclusive collaboration, and join a national lab or company partner after graduation."
 image: "/assets/images/pictures/darren_butler.jpg"
 ---